dielawn/memory_game/README.md

 ## Usage

-- **Exploring Pokémon:** Use the navigation bar to browse through the list of Pokémon.
-- **Playing the Game:** Access the game mode from the main menu.
-Try to guess as many Pokémon as possible to achieve a high score.
+- **Playing the Game:** Click any Pokémon but be careful because the order of Pokémon shuffle with each click!
+Automatic level up on level compleation.
+New Game button on game over.

 ## Built With